ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 description: Let's get you up and running on Forest Admin in minutes!
 ---

+# Introduction

+Forest Admin is a low-code internal tool solution that scales with your project.
+With 30+ out-of-the-box tools and pre-built UI components, you can ship an admin panel in a few minutes, and then easily customise it to meet your specific business logic.
+Thanks to the layout editor, non-technical team members can adjust the UI to their needs.

+Forest Admin has a unique hybrid architecture - only the frontend is managed on Forest Admin servers, which gives you the flexibility of a SaaS tool without compromising on data security.

 # Quick Start

 Forest Admin offers a lot of flexibility in terms of installation.
 The following guide provide a way to start using Forest Admin in minutes.
 If you want to dive deeper into the installation process of the product, we got you covered [here](./install/README.md).